ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 --- abstract

-This specification defines a profile for delegating client authentication and authorization in a constrained environment by establishing a Datagram Transport Layer Security (DTLS) channel between resource-constrained nodes.
+This specification defines a profile that allows constrained servers to delegate client authentication and authorization.
 The protocol relies on DTLS for communication security between entities in a constrained network using either raw public keys or pre-shared keys.
-A resource-constrained node can use this protocol to delegate management of authorization information to a trusted host with less severe limitations regarding processing power and memory.
+A resource-constrained server can use this protocol to delegate management of authorization information to a trusted host with less severe limitations regarding processing power and memory.

 --- middle